uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kzq0jdfa9jE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!! error "Video not in sync with the UI."
-    Current Atlas.TI 22 may be  different from this user interface.
+    Current ATLAS.ti 23 may be  different from this user interface.

 ### From codes back to quotation